 The nomadic history of the Tyburn Stone tells of a way marker pointing travellers down the Edgware Road to Tyburn and its various homes.

 Standing on a wooden pedestal in the slick modern entrance of one of the biggest hotels in London is an incongruous relic of the 18th century.
-The London Hilton Metropole on Edgware Road is home to the Tyburn Stone, a way marker that warned travellers they were just half a mile from the Tyburn Gate and its tollhouse, the gateway into central London.
+Tyburn Kitchen at the London Hilton Metropole on Edgware Road is home to the Tyburn Stone, a way marker that warned travellers they were just half a mile from the Tyburn Gate and its tollhouse, the gateway into central London.

 The Gate or Tyburn Turnpike was erected when the infamous Tyburn Tree gallows were removed the site in 1759.
 This became one of the busiest and most profitable turnpikes in London.
 The British Library has a painting of it from 1813 in its online collection and tells us,